Wrongful Death Complaint

 Survival Action

-5.10 Decedent had viable personal injury claims at the time of death that survive to the Estate pursuant to Conn.
+5.15 The Decedent had a viable, distinct personal injury claim arising from the Subject Incident, existing prior to and independent of death, that survives to the Estate pursuant to Conn.
 Gen. Stat. § 52-599.

-5.11 Plaintiff seeks recovery of all damages Decedent could have recovered had death not ensued, including pre-death lost wages, property damage, and other special damages.
+5.16 Plaintiff seeks recovery of all damages the Decedent could have recovered had death not ensued, including pre-death lost wages, property damage, and other special damages not otherwise duplicative of the damages sought in Count I.

 6. DAMAGES SOUGHT